281494498/281494498.github.com/index.md

 ###The difference between setInterval() and setTimeout() is large.
 Should remember to use these two method to make asynchronous loading and heavy processing.

+The HTML5 attribute async and defer only affect to asychronous downloading But not affect to the asynchronous loading,